andrew-pakula/eventsauce-generate-migration/README.md

 # eventsauce-generate-migration
-Command that generates doctrine migrations per aggregate of the EventSource library
+Command that generates doctrine migrations per aggregate of the EventSauce